India says it accidentally fired missile into Pakistan

 "It gives me great hope that the 2 nuclear weapon states dealt with the missile incident in a mature manner," he wrote on Twitter.
 "New Delhi should offer to pay compensation for the Pak house that was destroyed."

-(Additional reporting by Syed Raza Hasan, Gibran Peshimam and Nigam Prusty; Editing by Kenneth Maxwell, Frances Kerry, William Maclean,)
+(Additional reporting by Syed Raza Hasan, Gibran Peshimam and Nigam Prusty and Davbid Brunnstrom in Washington; Editing by Kenneth Maxwell, Frances Kerry, William Maclean and Daniel Wallis)

 By Asif Shahzad, Krishna N. Das and Gibran Naiyyar Peshimam